 If you have any leftover waffles, you can store them in the fridge in an airtight container for a couple of days.

 Fully cooked waffles freeze well.
-Make sure they have cooled completely, then place in a freezer bag.
+Make sure they have cooled completely, then place them in a freezer bag.
 To reheat, pop them in the toaster.

 You can substitute regular milk, but the waffles won’t be quite as tender.
 If you have sour cream or yogurt, you can use that instead of the milk.
 Just thin it with a little water until it’s the consistency of buttermilk.